nurdwerks/storymaker/Books/Book 6 - The Architect of Time/Chapter 11 - The Mining.md

 ### Scene 4: The Declaration

 - **Key Event:** Angelica holds aloft an iron hammer, declaring the transition from the Stone Age to the Iron Age.
-  - _Character Defining Moment:_ **Angelica Vance** — She asserts dominance and vision, framing technology as the end of fear.
+  - _Character Defining Moment:_ **Angelica Ward** — She asserts dominance and vision, framing technology as the end of fear.
-  - _Key Dialog:_ **Angelica Vance:** "The Stone Age ended yesterday.
+  - _Key Dialog:_ **Angelica Ward:** "The Stone Age ended yesterday.
 Welcome to the Iron Age.
 Now, pick up your tools. we have a ship to build."

 ---